 Though the film is set in Alabama, the production actually shot in three separate small towns in Georgia.
 “Apart from the courtroom,” which was a set, “virtually everything was shot on location,” director Jonathan Lynn said in Vinny’s DVD commentary.
 “It wasn’t a very expensive movie, and that was the cheaper way to go.
 It also had more authenticity.”
-Which means you can visit a number of the film’s locations—including the newly reopened Sac-O-Suds convenience store, where you can pick up a can of tuna.
-(Just make sure you pay for it!)
+Which means you can visit a number of the film’s locations—including the Sac-O-Suds convenience store.

 Tomei was sleeping on a friend’s couch—a friend who was pregnant and due at any moment—when she found out about her Best Supporting Actress Oscar nomination.
 Her friends were watching TV, and “there were shouts from the other room, and they awoke me,” she told David Letterman in 1993.
 “I didn’t know if she was going into labor or what.”
 Tomei would go on to win the Oscar—and yes, despite the urban legend that 74-year-old presenter Jack Palance announced the wrong name, the actress really did win.

 26. There could have been a sequel to My Cousin Vinny.